 Here’s a small assortment of splices for now, I’ll add more later.
 The second was a GAMERS submission, the seventh and ninth are my current project’s Lords.
 None are particularly amazing, but I admit that I’m fairly new, so I’ll likely improve as I go.

-Keep in mind that a few use Lenh and Obisidian_Daddy’s FE6 blinking frames (the top 2 specifically).
+Keep in mind that a few use Lenh and Obisidian_Daddy’s FE6 blinking frames.
 I don’t know how credit works for those since I didn’t even know those two were responsible until I compared their sheet to the one in the Repo without any names attached to it, but it’s something to note.

 Made for Other Projects (SPOILERS FOR OTHER PROJECTS) (NOT F2U/F2E UNLESS HACK AUTHOR SPECIFIES)

-Credit to Levin64/Levin Claude for much-needed touchups on the top left, plus Lenh and Obsidian_Daddy’s FE6 blinking frames for the rest sans the middle left.
+Credit to Levin64/Levin Claude for much-needed touchups on the top left, plus Lenh and Obsidian_Daddy’s FE6 blinking frames for the rest sans the middle left and bottom middle.

 Once again using the FE6 blinking frames seen above.
 Done as a trade with Goldblitzx, feel free to check her thread if you have the chance.

 And here’s my first write-up.
 It’s about female Lords in Fire Emblem.

 You’re probably looking at that title and wondering, what is Female Lord Syndrome?
 It’s a phenomenon you mainly see with lords in the Fire Emblem series that’s claimed a good chunk of them.
 I’ll be referring to it as FLS for the remainder of the post, but in effect, it’s really simple, so I’ll go ahead and summarize it in one sentence: